olysonek/grwebsdr/README.md

 Known bugs
 ----------
-1. It takes a while for the browser to start playing (initially and when changing the demodulation or frequency of the receiver).
-I believe this is due to browser-side buffering of the audio stream.
-2. When using a RTL-SDR tuner then sometimes upon loading the web UI, or when changing some receiver parameter, the server hangs, printing 'O' characters to stderr.
+1. When using a RTL-SDR tuner then sometimes upon loading the web UI, or when changing some receiver parameter, the server hangs, printing 'O' characters to stderr.
 This is caused by a race condition originating in rtl-sdr and gr-osmosdr.
-I'm working on the fix.
+A patch for rtl-sdr is available from https://pastebin.com/5ykfNvdp (SHA-1: 9e8f0bc2d4955b9a86003ecf88d51c0021aa5a9d), and for gr-osmosdr from https://pastebin.com/SCPGBGWe (SHA-1: e4c0fc1b1051d5211f02bd81d7c840e2bcc04f7b).
+   The fix isn't complete, but it mostly works.
+Note that the patch for rtl-sdr adds a new API call, which the gr-osmosdr patch uses, so you'll need to build rtl-sdr first.

 License
 -------